roe-dl/weewx-precipmeter/README.md

 In general you need:
 * a disdrometer or present weather sensor
-* a converter from RS485 to whatever your PC understands (RS485-to-ethernet converter or RS485-to-USB converter)
+* a converter from RS485 to whatever your computer understands (RS485-to-ethernet converter or RS485-to-USB converter)
 * a 24V DC power supply (I recommend using a model including an accumulator for uninterupted supply)
 * in case you want to use WLAN a WLAN adapter
 * an electric cabinet for outdoor usage to put the power supply and the converter(s) in
-* cable glands, wires etc.
+* cable glands, wires, connectors etc.

 #### Parts list